 Top 5 Health Benefits Of Rebounding

 Most of us fell in love with the trampoline as children.
-But we had no idea that something that is so much fun, is also healthy.
+But, did you know that jumping on a trampoline is also healthy?
 Jumping on the trampoline, also known as rebounding, has many great health benefits, especially for your lymphatic system.

 Benefits of rebounding

 1. Boosts immune function due to lymph flow